Nexode-Consulting/terraform-aws-nextjs-serverless/README.md

 module "next_serverless" {
   source  = "Nexode-Consulting/nextjs-serverless/aws"

-  deployment_name = "nextjs-serverless" #needs to be unique since it will create an s3 bucket region          = "eu-central-1" #customize your region base_dir        = "./"
+  deployment_name = "nextjs-serverless" #needs to be unique since it will create s3 buckets region          = "eu-central-1" #customize your region base_dir        = "./" #The base directory of the next.js app
 }

 output "next_serverless" {